-The recomputed R values are shown in Fig. 8b together with the permanently masked subsurface scattering areas.
-One can see that in combination with the other masks for dense vegetation, wetlands, and snow/frost the subsurface scattering mask ensures that only physically meaningful ASCAT SSM retrievals are retained.
-The figure is also useful to rate the relative importance of factors impacting the quality of ASCAT SSM retrievals.
-Normally, C-band sensors are held to be sub-optimal for soil moisture retrieval due to their limited capability to penetrate vegetation and soil [62].
-However, the spatial extent of subsurface scattering areas is comparable to the extent of dense forest regions where soil moisture retrieval is not possible due to the high extinction of the C-band waves by the vegetation layer.
+In the context of soil moisture retrieval, C-band sensors are normally held to be suboptimal due to their limited capability to penetrate vegetation and soil [62].
+However, as noted above, the spatial extent of subsurface scattering areas is comparable with the extent of dense forest regions where soil moisture retrieval is not possible due to the high extinction of the C-band waves by the vegetation layer.
 Therefore, with the current generation of soil moisture retrieval algorithms, the transparency of dry upper soil layers is as much of a problem as the opaqueness of tropical forests and other dense vegetation regions.
-This may change with a new generation of soil moisture retrieval models that incorporate the exponential term $\psi e^{-\xi\theta}$ proposed by [33] or more elaborate formulations of subsurface scattering effects.
+This may change with a new generation of soil moisture retrieval models that incorporate the exponential term $\psi e^{-\xi\theta}$ proposed by Wagner et al. [33] or alternative formulations of subsurface scattering effects.

 VII.
-CONCLUSIONS
+CONCLUSION

-This study has shown that subsurface scattering is the largest source of errors in the current version of the ASCAT soil moisture data as provided by EUMETSAT H SAF.
+This study has demonstrated that subsurface scattering constitutes the most significant source of unaccounted errors in the existing version of ASCAT soil moisture data, as supplied by EUMETSAT H SAF.
 The errors are most pronounced and widespread in desert regions, but they also extend widely into other climate zones with a dry season.
 In the past, due to the lack of a correct explanation, errors caused by subsurface scattering have been misinterpreted, for example, as topographic effects or changes in soil surface roughness and vegetation.
-With the knowledge gained in this study, the design of ASCAT soil moisture validation and application experiments can be improved, and conclusions drawn in previous ASCAT studies can be re-examined.
+With the knowledge gained in this study, the design of ASCAT soil moisture validation and application experiments can be improved, and conclusions drawn in the previous ASCAT studies can be re-examined.

-To quantify subsurface scattering effects, three indicators were used in this study.
-Two of them, the probability of detecting subsurface scattering, \mathcal{P}{sub} , and the subsurface scattering signal strength, S{sub} , are based on a method that assesses the capability of two backscatter models (one with and one without a subsurface scattering term) to explain the observed behavior of ASCAT backscatter measurements with changing soil moisture conditions as captured by in situ and modeled soil moisture data sets.
+To map subsurface scattering areas, three indicators were used in this study.
+Two of them, the probability of detecting subsurface scattering, \mathcal{P}{sub} , and the subsurface scattering signal strength, S{sub} , are based on a method that assesses the capability of two backscatter models (one with and one without a subsurface scattering term) to explain the observed behavior of ASCAT backscatter measurements with changing soil moisture conditions as captured by in situ and modeled soil moisture datasets.
 The merit of the method is that it is physically based, revealing pronounced spatial patterns, particularly in desert regions.
 However, it is not very robust against data outliers and differences in signal dynamics.
 As a result, \mathcal{P}{sub} and \mathcal{S}{sub} underestimate the extent of subsurface scattering areas while at the same time exhibiting spurious signals over higher latitude/altitude regions with seasonal snow cover and water bodies.

-The third indicator is the probability of the occurrence of backscatter anomalies, \mathcal{P}{ano} , which is a statistical method that looks for the "fingerprints" of subsurface scattering, i.e., an anti-correlation between backscatter and soil moisture.
+The third indicator is the probability of the occurrence of backscatter anomalies, \mathcal{P}{ano} , which is a statistical method that looks for the "fingerprints" of subsurface scattering, i.e., an anticorrelation between backscatter and soil moisture.
 Even though there is a certain risk that it overestimates the extent of subsurface scattering, results obtained in this study suggest that, at the spatial scale of ASCAT, it is a robust indicator that exhibits the expected dependencies on external variables and classes well.
 Furthermore, it can be computed on a monthly basis, making it possible to use it for masking only measurements acquired during the dry season.